Unlxgit/socialgraphproject2025/README.md

 Social Network and Text Analysis of Debates in the House of Commons of the 58th Parliament of the United Kingdom

-Meike Hanneke Röelle Bosa¹, Max Bürkner¹², Gerard Ramos Pomar¹
+Meike Hanneke Roëlle Bos¹, Max Bürkner¹², Gerard Ramos Pomar¹

 Compiled December 10, 2025